Meet-jethwa/Project/README.md

-This project is a full-stack web application designed to automate and  streamline the teacher substitution process in educational institutions.
+A web application designed to automate and  streamline the teacher substitution process in educational institutions.
 It helps manage teacher unavailability, sends substitution requests, and updates timetables in real time.

 Tools Used
 - Node.js & Express : Backend server handling routes and logic